Automate Accounting Tasks using Python

 Build Solutions to Automate Repetitive Tasks for Financial Audits and Share them with Your Finance Colleagues to Improve their Productivity

-I will share in this article a solution based on my experience extracting data from very unstructured Excel Files to perform operational and financial audits.
+In this article, I will share a solution based on my experience extracting data from highly unstructured Excel Files to support operational and financial audits.

 Problem Statement

-You are working as Data Analyst for a major Logistics Company and your colleagues from the Finance Team request your support to build a model to predict the P&L of Warehouse Operations.
+You are working as a Data Analyst for a major Logistics Company,expenses and your colleagues from the Finance Team request your support to build a model to predict the P&L of Warehouse Operations.

-• 3 categories of costs: Investments, Rental, Purchasing
+- 3 categories of expenses: Investments, Rental, Purchasing

 Objective

-Your objective is to build a tool that will automatically extract data from each of these 720 Excel files, format it and combine everything in one report.
+Your objective is to build a tool that automatically extracts data from each of the 720 Excel files, formats it, and combines it into a single report.

 Import Monthly Excel Reports and Process Data

-• header parameter of pandas to only takes the 5th (very useful with excel files)
+- Header parameters of pandas only take the 5th (very useful with Excel files)

-• Trim columns name: very useful in the situation where people are doing manual input (‘Unit Cost’ and ‘Unit Cost ‘ look the same for your users)
+If you have admins doing manual input (‘Unit Cost’ and ‘Unit Cost ‘ look the same for your users).

 Format columns and perform the calculations

-This part is very linked to the report I processed, I share the code for reference here (Link).
+This part is significantly linked to the report I processed.

-Now that you’ve built your tool you would like to share it with Finance teams.
-For your reference, it was taking 2 weeks full time (1 headcount) to perform these tasks in my previous company.
+Now that you’ve built your tool, you would like to share it with Finance teams.

 Could you imagine the impact you would have if you could implement this simple tool?